 "probePath": "/health"

-If either of the components fail in this health probe, that is the web frontend, the API, or the cache, the Application Gateway will route the request to the other application from the backend pool.
-This makes sure that the request is always routed to the application in a completely available ASE subnet.
+If any of the components (the web frontend, the API, or the cache) fails the health probe, Application Gateway routes the request to the other application in the backend pool.
+This configuration ensures that the request is always routed to the application in a completely available App Service Environment subnet.

 The health probe is also implemented in the standard reference implementation.
-There the gateway simply returns error if the health probe fails.
-However, in the highly available implementation, it improves the resiliency of the application and the quality of the user experience.
+There, the gateway simply returns an error if the health probe fails.
+However, the highly available implementation improves the resiliency of the application and the quality of the user experience.

 Cost optimization

-The cost considerations for the high availability architecture are mostly similar to the standard deployment.
+The cost considerations for the high availability architecture are similar to those of the standard deployment.

 The following differences can affect the cost:

-The tradeoff for high availability, resilient, and secure system will be increased cost.
-Evaluate the enterprise needs with respect to the pricing, using the pricing calculator.
+The tradeoff for a highly available, resilient, and highly secure system is increased cost.
+Use the pricing calculator to evaluate your needs with respect to pricing.

 Deployment considerations